GordonMacDonald16/IPCbank/README.md

 Author : Gordon MacDonald

 ## System Description
-This multiprocess C ATM simulator consists of 4 processes:
+This multiprocess C ATM simulator consists of 4 processes.

 	- dbServer : main server for the database.
 Waits for requests from other processes.
 Spawns a dbEditor process to offer admin operations.
 	- dbEditor : a shell interface for the user to perform admin operations such as: